SooryaGayathriA/email_classification/README.md

 """
 ## Email Classification

-This project implements an email classification system for support tickets using machine learning.
+This project implements an email classification system  using machine learning.
 It includes:
 - PII masking (without LLMs)
 - Email categorization using Logistic Regression
 - FastAPI deployment